OsmondCheng/firstCase/README.md

 # firstCase
-This is my first TESTING project on Github
+This is my first TESTING code on Github